jasminesamra/interactive-narrative-template/README.md

 scripts/setup_mac.sh
 ```

-4. If all goes well, you will see the following message in your terminal.
-If you see something else, reach out in the Discord for help!
+4. If all goes well, you will see the following message in your terminal (at the end of a list of other messages).
+If you don't see this message, reach out in the Discord for help!

 ```
 🎉 Setup complete!
 Please restart your terminal window before continuing. 🎉